 Mula Bandha, the lower lock in yoga, stimulates the sensorimotor and autonomic nervous systems of the pelvic region by contracting the pubococcygeus muscle.

-• slows the heart rate;
+• Slow the heart rate;

-• lowers blood pressure;
+• Lower blood pressure;

-• slows breathing;
+• Slow breathing;

-But the main purpose of Mula Bandha is to work with energy.
+However, the main purpose of Mula Bandha is to work with energy.

 Benefits on the Subtle Level

-This is called Mula Bandha - the destroyer of decay.
+This is called Mula Bandha—the destroyer of decay.
 A person who wishes to cross the ocean of samsara should go to a secluded place and perform this bandha alone.
 This exercise gives limitless power over Vayu (Prana).
-But practice it silently, with diligence and caution4
+But practice it silently, with diligence and caution.
+4

-The mula-bandha lock is a skillful method of removing blockages in the energy centers and subtle bodies.
+Mula Bandha is a skillful method of removing blockages in the energy centers and subtle bodies.

 A state of calm and serenity is necessary to achieve results in deeper yoga practices.

 When the adhara-padma (muladhara chakra) is contracted, the inner fire is intensified.
-If at the same time one can introduce apana into the ida-nadi, one will drink the nectar of the moon (bindu chakra) and attain immortality6.
+If, at the same time, one can introduce apana into the ida-nadi, one will drink the nectar of the moon (bindu chakra) and attain immortality.
+6

 Performing mula-bandha during standing asanas